 The Southerner (April 30, 1945)

-Released on April 30, 1945: A cotton picker and his family decide to trade a paycheck for the chance to start their own farm.
+Released on April 30, 1945: (running time 1 hour and 32 minutes) A cotton picker and his family decide to trade a paycheck for the chance to start their own farm.

 Directed by Jean Renoir